TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          strings"-value, like below "tx\_myext") from this property of the page overrides any scripts-keys from the top-level "includeLibs" property!

-         The script-filenames are of the data type "resource".
+         The script filenames are of the data type "resource".

          **Example:** ::